Free Tool — No Account Required

 Important: This tool analyses the information you provide — it does not independently search for CVs, credentials, or professional histories.
 Gather and paste the relevant practitioner profile, publication list, and work specifications before running the analysis.
 The quality of the assessment depends entirely on the completeness of your inputs.

-Enter the three inputs
+Enter the four inputs

 Describe the specific matter, procedure, or project.
 What does this work actually involve?